Credits & Fair Use

 While I can't say all of these individuals condone WYW, they did help make it possible.

-In much the same way that people once drove to record stores in the hopes of finding a specific Icicle Works import, Disney collectors once relied on their personal connections to other collectors and convention gatherings for old guide books, pictures and music.
-I had to create a newsletter, for example, before I had any real success in locating old photos of If You Had Wings in the early 1990s.
-The internet changed everything, and even if some people miss the more arduous and rewarding nature of "the hunt," my guess is that few resist ready access to what's on flickr and mousebits on principle.
+The proliferation of online resources since WYW came to the internet in 1996 surprised a lot of us as it went from a handful of sites with small photos to countless galleries of high-res images, with links to once-rare audio and video commonplace and torrent files making source-quality park music and crystal clear video downloadable at high speeds.
+It’s such a change … in much the same way that people once drove to record stores to find Echo & the Bunnymen imports, Disney collectors once had to rely on more old school techniques when locating old guide books, photos, audio.
+I had to create a newsletter in 1989, for example, before I had much success locating pictures of If You Had Wings.
+The internet rewrote everything, and even if some people miss the more arduous and rewarding nature of “the hunt,” my guess is that few resist what’s on flickr and mousebits on principle.

 Paul F. Anderson